SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

    :width: 85%

-In the following sections we describe in detail the main concepts and elements which constitute the SModelS database.
+In the following sections we describe the main concepts and elements which constitute the SModelS database.
 More details about the database folder structure and object struture can be found in :ref:`Database of Experimental Results<databaseStruct>`.

 .. _Database: